elastic/crawler/docs/features/EXTRACTION_RULES.md

 # Extraction Rules

-This document contains detailed explanation about the individual fields in the extraction ruleset configuration.
+This page explains the individual fields in the extraction ruleset configuration.
-There are also [example usages](#examples) at the end of this page.
+The last section provides [usage examples](#examples).

 ## Summary